-The Ferryman is my personal collection of articles and photographs about ferries.
-About the crossings, the boats and the land around.
-About the experience of getting there, and the experience of making the crossing.
-Of the thousands of ferries spread around the world The Ferryman concentrates on those on the Ottawa and Saint Lawrence rivers in eastern Canada, and on any others I have come across in my travels.
+The Ferryman is my personal collection of articles and photographs about ferries—about the crossings, the boats, the places around and the experience.
+While there thousands of ferries around the world, The Ferryman concentrates on those on the Ottawa and Saint Lawrence rivers in eastern Canada, and on any others I have come across in my travels.

 As the project got under way I found that I have many old photos and memories of ferries elsewhere around the world, and so I started adding them to this site too.
 But many of these documented in less detail, and some of my photos go back over 50 years to my first camera, a black and white film Brownie.

 Except where noted all photos and text are mine—that's what I enjoy doing.
 Come back often—I still have plenty of photos to add and lots of ferries on my list to check out and write up.
 Like life, this is a work in progress.

 Below is an overview of what The Ferryman has to offer.
 Return here to continue exploring, or click the ☰ Menu buttontap the ☰ menu button above left at any time.

 Ferries of the Ottawa and Saint Lawrence rivers